p0wen/shelter/README.md

 - Add Gear to "My List" to create own "Shelter"
 - Use Flask-Login for session and user management (increase security & handle password recovery)
 - File Upload for pictures to avoid external dependencies and copywrite
+- Image Caroussel for the gear details if more than one image was uploaded
 - Autocomplete for Search-Field

 ## Technologies Used